HOW TO Remove Boat Carpet

 The advantages to removing your carpet (in our humble opinion) far outweighs just leaving it in place.
 Once you remove your carpet do not rush back in with another adhesive product that eventually will have to be replaced.

-Adhesives and glue down products such as EVA foams (such as in seadek) will at sometime have to removed, and when you’re in a position that your removal requires all this work why would you do it again?
+Adhesives and glue down products such as EVA foams (such as in seadek) will at sometime have to be removed, and when you’re in a position that your removal requires all this work why would you do it again?

 The pontoon industry suffers the same fate, resulting in thousands of dollars in removal renovations.

-Here’s the real issue, once a glue downed deck covering starts to acquire blemishes, stains and marks that drive your OCD brain insane… most boat owners choose to live with it, but all they see every time they get on their boat are these stains and marks that drive them CRAZY!
+Here’s the real issue, once a glue downed deck covering starts to acquire blemishes, stains and marks that drive your OCD brain insane… most boat owners choose to live with it, but all they see every time they step in their boat are these stains and marks that drive them CRAZY!

 They live with it because removal of the covering is a pain in the ass, but eventually you can’t take it no more, and it’s gotta go!

 So don’t make the same mistake again instead choose DECKadence because you can take it out, rinse it off, put it back year after boating year and use it as needed, and it always looks brand new!

 To remove the carpet and adhesive follow these steps: